Acupressure Points for Headache & Migraine Relief with Home Remedies

 The Temple Area

 Here, one can find a chain of acupoints curling around the ear.
-These pressure points start from the top of the ear and are one finger width from the ear.
-One needs to work all these points simultaneously by applying pressure to relieve headaches on the side of the head.
+These pressure points are located at the top of the ear, one finger width away from the ear.
+One needs to work on all these points simultaneously by applying pressure to relieve headaches on the side of the head.
 This is also great for migraines.

 The Face Region or Welcome Fragrance